cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 The `basicTimeStep` field determines the duration (in [ms]) of a physics step.
 The bigger this value is, the quicker the simulation is, the less precise the simulation is.
-We recommend values between *8* and *16* for a regular use of Webots.
+We recommend values between *8* and *16* for regular use of Webots.

 It's more difficult to explain the behavior of the `ERP` and `CFM` fields.
 These values are directly used by the physics engine to determine how the constraints are solved.
-The default values are well defined  for a regular use of Webots.
+The default values are well defined  for regular use of Webots.
 We recommend to read the `Reference Manual` and the documentation of [ODE](http://ode-wiki.org/wiki/index.php?title=Manual) (physics engine used in Webots) to understand completely their purpose.